dpc-sdp/ckanext-datavic-harvester/README.md

 ### ignore_workflow_status

 This setting can be used on the ODP harvester to ignore any post-harvest processing required to set the respective `workflow_status` and `organization_visibility` fields for the datasets.

+Default: False

+### exclude_sdm_records

+This setting can be used on the initial harvest from Data.Vic to exclude SDM records from being harvested, as they will eventually be harvested directly from the SDM CKAN instance.

+Default: False